|Max Headroom||N/A||Bridge Clearance||N/A|

 The galley expertly combines form and function in a well-designed layout.
 Being on the same level as the helm, provides exceptional views.

 The dinette is to starboard just behind the helm.
 U-shaped seating wraps around the hardwood table mounted to a base that includes storage.
-Note that the table is set for five.

 Functionality is always at the forefront of the design.
 In this shot alone there are four different storage compartments.
 China place settings for eight are optional.